Merging galaxies in isolated environments I. Multiband photometry, classification, stellar masses, and star formation rates: Sample and data

-From these $\sim4000$ objects, after checking for repetitions, we have selected $\sim 600$ merging systems.
-From which, all fulfill/accomplish the following requirements:
+From these $\sim$4000 galaxies, we selected $\sim$600 mergers, counting a merger only once even when it appears in multiple catalogues, obeying the following criteria:

-- the two components of the merging system must show a difference in redshift < 0.002 ($\Delta \rm v_{rel} < 500~ km/s$), which excludes most fly-bys or unrelated galaxies, and selects the systems that are most likely to coalesce.
+- if the system contains two galaxies, both components must show a difference in redshift $\Delta z$ < 0.002 ($\Delta \rm v_{rel} < 500~ km/s$), which excludes most fly-bys or unrelated galaxies, and selects systems that are more likely to eventually coalesce;

-- the merging system do not belong neither to a group or a cluster, and so are found in an isolated environment.
-This allows us to study the effects of the merging process in the absence of complicating external environmental effects.